Today, we’re going to be diving into 18 of the best everyday running shoes.

 Why the 1080 is good for you

 The 1080v11 seems a little bit more of a daily trainer-oriented.
-You can use it for easy runs, moderate distance runs, and longer distance runs.
+You can use this shoe for easy runs, moderate distance runs, and longer distance runs.
 So, for me, the 1080v11 shines in all of those easy-to-moderate paces because it just lets you put in the miles comfortably that you don’t have to think too much about the shoe.

 However, it’s not going to give you that recovery shoe love that you’re looking for when you really need something that’s extra accommodating.